 With anxiety rising among both utilities and regulators as the energy business in Germany becomes more and more disparate, it seems important to take a close look at establishing market mechanisms that simultaneously promote renewables and allow utilities and grid operators to maintain financial and operating stability while developing new revenue streams based on energy efficiency.

-Tags: Demand Response, Germany, Policy & Regulation, Renewable Energy, Smart Utilities Program
+Tags: Demand Side Management, Germany, Policy & Regulation, Renewable Energy, Smart Utilities Program

 | No Comments »